 price from: £289

-The majority of electric scooters on the market today have solid rubber wheels.
-Even though they provide significant benefits like never having to worry about a puncture, we are hesitant to wholeheartedly recommend them because solid rubber wheels do not guarantee a smooth ride when compared to pneumatic tyres, such as those on the Pure Air and Xiaomi ranges.
+The majority of electric scooters today have solid wheels.
+Even though they provide significant benefits like never having to worry about a puncture.
+We are hesitant to wholeheartedly recommend them.
+Solid rubber wheels do not guarantee a smooth ride compared to pneumatic tyres, such as those on the Pure Air and Xiaomi ranges.

-The Reid E4 Plus is the first electric scooter with real rubber wheels that we've found to be a genuine pleasure to ride, thanks to its brilliant 10" wheels with "in-cellular" tyres.
-These tyres have holes in the rims that are designed to absorb and negate any additional impact.
+The Reid E4 Plus is the first electric scooter with actual rubber wheels that we've found to be a genuine pleasure to ride, thanks to its brilliant 10" wheels with "in-cellular" tyres.
+These tyres have holes in the rims designed to absorb and negate any additional impact.
 We also appreciated the scooter's underdeck lights, which pulse various hues.

 range: 17 miles; top speed: 15mph; e-scooter weight: 14kg; maximum rider weight: 100kg; charge time: 5 hrs; motor power: 350W